clean99/chatgpt-study-with-me/README.md

 To get started with this project, run `npm install` and `npm run start` in the project root directory.

 ## More Information
-For more information about the project, please visit the [README -- Frontend](frontend/README.md) and [README -- Backend](backend/README-backend.md) files.
+For more information about the project, please visit the [README For Frontend](frontend/README.md) and [README For Backend](backend/README.md) files.

 ## 🛠️ Tech Stack
 This project supported by / uses the following technologies: